 1- A SHORT STORY IS NOT A NOVEL.

-First thing first, the short story has a word limit.
-Hence, it demands focussed writing.
+First things first, the short story has a word limit.
+Hence, it demands focused writing.
 It works best with a single issue, conflict, relationship or event.
-The readers have a restricted attention span.
+Readers have a limited attention span.
 Hence, the opening must set up the expectation for the reader to decide if it is worthwhile to proceed further.
 The opening line or the paragraph is also your first impression.

 2- CREATE THE STRUCTURE.

-Before you start penning down your story, invest time to define the flow of your story.
-Use a mind-map or fishbone or a simple process flow.
-It will help you to keep the continuity and focus.
-Check, if you can state the idea in a sentence or max two.
+Before you start penning down your story, invest time in defining the flow of your story.
+Use a mind map, fishbone diagram, or a simple process flow.
+It will help you maintain continuity and focus.
+Check if you can state the idea in a sentence or at most two.

 3- UNHINDERED FIRST DRAFT